mikegagnon/robodojo/doc/doc/main.md

 ~eng-virus-prototype-2
 ## Prototype Virus 2

-PV2 modifies PV1 so that it doesn't infect its own bots.
+PV2 modifies PV1 so that it heals from self-infection.

-We replace the old payload:
+We replace the old payload with a new payload:

-    bank foe
-        trans 1,1
-        turn 1

-With a new payload:

     bank foe
         trans 1,1